tbensky/PhysicsLabs/README.md

 ### Data Taking

-In the `Data` folder, you'll find two sub-folders called Pb and Al (for lead and alumnium).
+* In the `Data` folder, you'll find two sub-folders called Pb and Al (for lead and alumnium).
 Each contains images of a total photopeak area after 5 minutes, with an increased number of lead or aluminum plates placed between the source and detector.

-In the `Resources` folder you'll find measurements of the thicknesses of the plates.
+* In the `Resources` folder you'll find measurements of the thicknesses of the plates.

+* The source used was Cs137.

+* Data would be photopeak area vs. total plate thickness.

+### Data analysis

+* Curve fitting should give the attenuation coefficient for lead and aluminum at 663 keV.

+* From each coefficient, also find the "mass attenuation coefficient" to be compared with online references for such.

 ## Lab: Magnetic Torque